Uncarina roeoesliana Rauh

 One reason that Uncarinas are not common in cultivation is that the seed does not germinate easily.
 Propagation by cuttings is not a substitute because they do not root easily either.
 In short, Uncarina is a difficult plant to propagate.

-But, once you have managed to get yourself one, it is relatively easy to grow.
-It needs plenty of warmth and plenty of water in the growing season, but keep it dry in the winter.
-They can grow up to 13 feet (4 m) in the wild, but do not expect that in your greenhouse or window sill.
+But, once you have managed to get one, it is relatively easy to grow.
+It needs plenty of warmth and water in the growing season, but keep it dry in the winter.
+They can grow up to 13 feet (4 m) in the wild but do not expect that in your greenhouse or window sill.

 - Back to genus Uncarina